 (Just a side note...I currently DO have plenty of glue sticks.
 You are all so thoughtful but please stop sending me glue sticks...)

 With all that said and done I must confess a problem...another part of my battle with my blessings is that I never want to mess anything up.
 I have so many wonderful supplies that I can create amazing things with but it is often a struggle to sit down and work on anything because I don't want to waste the beautiful fabric or the fancy paper.
 I struggle with this because all I ever wanted to be when I grew up was an artist.

 That is one of my reasons for joining Swap-bot; I want to create things, I LOVE crafting.
 When I'm doing it for someone else I have no problem spending hours at my desk trying to get that one last detail in just the right spot.
-My mom and I swap an ATC card and a Tag every month.
+My mom and I swap ATCs, altered playing cards and art tags every month.
 It's so much fun because she is still in MN so we each get a goody package every month.
 Some of our ATCs and such are posted on Instagram.

 I can't say that I really have a style when it comes to my personal crafts but if i'm creating something for someone else I try to incorporate as many personal elements into the work that I can.

 I have really started getting into more mixed media type stuff.
 Just completed my first magpie journal swap which was so fun.
 I use the chip board letters quite a bit so those are always welcome.
 Anything other chipboard as well.

 I also make cards on a regular basis and enjoy getting stamped quotes or images to use for them.